emadb/sunfinder/README.md

 sunfinder
 =========

-A simple node app to know where is sunny
+A simple node app that tries to find the sunny places near you